Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon R9 390X 8G should in theory be a small bit faster than the Radeon RX 5600 XT overall. (explain)
+Memory BandwidthIn theory, the Radeon R9 390X 8G should be a bit faster than the Radeon RX 5600 XT in general. (explain)

-Texel RateThe Radeon RX 5600 XT is a little bit (approximately 7%) better at AF than the Radeon R9 390X 8G. (explain)
+Texel RateThe Radeon RX 5600 XT should be just a bit (about 7%) better at AF than the Radeon R9 390X 8G. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison